Hiking in Switzerland to the Aiguilles Rouges hut

 Further down, the trail leads directly to a small lake of an astonishingly blue colour, Lac Bleu, framed by arolla pines.
 I am struck by its emerald, crystal-clear waters.
 It looks surreal!

 The Lac Bleu isn’t famed for its loneliness.
 At more than 2’000 meters of altitude and easily accessible from La Gouille, Lac Bleu is very popular with families.
-We find an idyllic spot for a picnic in front of the piercing blue waters, its vivid blue colour is given by algae and glacial clays.
-The water is so crystal-clear, and the sun is so hot that Errol cannot resist a swim.
+We find an idyllic spot for a picnic in front of the piercing blue waters, its vivid blue colour being given by algae and glacial clays.
+The water is so crystal-clear and the sun is so hot that Errol cannot resist a swim.
 But to say the water is cold would be an understatement.
 It’s freezing.

 Now we have a choice.
 We can go down to La Gouille and from there take a bus to Arolla or go directly to Arolla.
 We opt for the latter.

-We start a steep descent, cross a torrent and a bridge, followed by a steep ascent before going into the forest.
+We start a steep descent, cross a torrent and a bridge followed by a steep ascent before going into the forest.
 The second, steeper part is often referred to as difficult because of its passages equipped with small chains.
-In reality, it’s not that difficult, but if it rains, it will no doubt become slippery!
-We hear the whistle calls of marmots and suddenly see a deer appearing behind the trees.
+In reality it’s not that difficult but if it rains, it will no doubt become slippery!
+We hear the whistle calls of marmots, and suddenly see a deer appearing behind the trees.
 He momentarily turns his antlered head our way, then vanishes.

 As we approach Arolla, I recall the story of Thomas Cook, a British pioneer of organised travel, who brought the first tourists in Valais.
 Over 150 years later I realise that nothing has really changed.
 The magnificent Alps and pure air are still there.
-The only change is that the asphalt road has replaced the mule track, and I wear light hi-tec boots and thermal fleece instead of a heavy crinoline dress and lace-up shoes.
+The only change is that the asphalt road has replaced the mule track, and I wear light hi-tec boots and thermal fleece instead of heavy crinoline dress and lace-up shoes.
 Same emotions.
 Same sense of wonder.

 Practical information